RedSonOperations/HiHelloCalculatorAssignment/README.md

 "# HiHelloCalculatorAssignment"
-Just paste the html file into the search bar in your browser!
+Just paste the path to 'index.html' file into the search bar in your browser once this repo has been cloned!